Skip to main content

 3. To permanently map the share onto the Windows Server, right-click This PC, click Map Network Drive, and provide the path of the CIFS share.

 4. Certain CIFS management tasks can be performed using Microsoft Management Console (MMC).
-Before performing these tasks, you must connect the MMC to the NetApp ONTAP storage using the MMC menu commands.
+Before performing these tasks, you must connect the MMC to the ONTAP storage using the MMC menu commands.

 1. To open the MMC in Windows Server, click Computer Management in the Tools section of Server Manager.